I spent almost 2 years absolutely loving the ColourSoft dildos — before they were replaced by new favorites. Original review follows.

 I absolutely love the squish of the coronal ridge now.
 In use, it feels like the firmest part of the toy.
 In fact, I could have lived with the firmer-density silicone used in my Colours Pleasures dildo if it weren’t for that pronounced ridge: my G-spot felt assaulted by it.
 But in this softer silicone, the coronal ridge provides just the right amount of firm pressure that gets me off hard and fast.

 In general I prefer smaller bases and no balls on my toys (for easier manual thrusting), but I quickly realized that squeezing the ColourSoft’s balls really hard was a big turn-on for me, as they’re the squishiest silicone balls I’ve yet had.
 By squeezing and thrusting, squeezing and thrusting, I explored my domineering side.

-Plus, the suction cup is soft and thin enough that I can fold over part of it and get a better grip around the base of the shaft and those balls.
+Plus, the suction cup is soft enough that I can fold over part of it and get a better grip around the base of the shaft and those balls.
 Speaking of the suction cup, it is strong, though I found the Colours Pleasures suction cup stronger.
-The ColourSoft suction cup needs to be very firmly pressed into place to stick well, but then it’s good to go for a long ride.
+The ColourSoft suction cup needs to be pressed into place to stick well, but then it’s good to go for a long ride.

 On the ColourSoft Silicone